LousyValues/Monolith_Gantry_V2-VT/README.md

 - 9 stepper drivers (or CAN) on V2
 - 8 stepper drivers on Trident
 - VZ-Hevort CNC toolhead for no build volume loss (Trident may need a bed relocation)
-- OR an Archetype based toolhead with remixed belt clamping (all of them lose build volume, Breakneck, Atrocity and Mjölnir are promising, the others probably won't fit)
+- OR an Archetype-based toolhead with remixed belt clamping (all of them lose build volume; Breakneck, Atrocity, and Mjölnir are promising; the others probably won't fit)
 - OR a toolhead that you made compatible with this gantry
 ## BOM
-### DISCLAIMER: A lot of this stuff is untested, so BOM and files will change with more testing and feedback.
+### DISCLAIMER: A lot of this stuff is untested, so the BOM and files will change with more testing and feedback.
 ### Rails:
 - Y rails: MGN9H
 - X rail: MGN9H/MGN12H
 ### X axis:
 - FRONT X RAIL: any stock-compatible X beam will work with the suitable mounting hardware (remixed XY joints may be required).
-- TOP X RAIL, any stock-compatible X beam that can be rotated 90 degrees and can accommodate new XY joint holes will work.
+- TOP X RAIL: any stock-compatible X beam that can be rotated 90 degrees and can accommodate new XY joint holes will work.
 ### Belts:
-If you don't switch belt sizes the stock length will be enough.
+If you don't switch belt sizes, the stock length will be enough.
 ### BOM note:
 To keep the BOM lists relatively simple, I'm going to include all the hardware and motion parts for the motor mounts and XY joints (with the stock stuff included).
 X extrusion/tube mounting hardware is not included because that can vary based on the configuration.
 ### [V2.4|6mm|AWD] motor mounts and XY joints